YungAk42/Discord-Nuke-Bot/README.md

 # Discord-Nuke-Bot

-Script for a discord bot that you can use to destroy discord servers.
+Script for a discord bot that you can use to have some fun!

 Everything u need is listed in requirements.txt